photo of Coyote running through field.

 The opportunity to view wildlife is one reason why many people visit Midpen preserves.
 When viewing wildlife, please keep two things in mind: wildlife can be unpredictable, and we want to keep wildlife wild.
 As with any activity a degree of caution and common sense is necessary.

 Within Midpen preserves, all wildlife and their surrounding habitat is protected.
-If you are fortunate enough to encounter wildlife during your visit, do not approach, touch, startle, or feed it.
-Although wild animals are generally fearful of humans and will run away, some wildlife can be dangerous.
+If you are fortunate enough to encounter wildlife during your visit, do not approach, touch, disturb or feed it.
+Although wild animals are generally fearful of humans and will run away, some wildlife can become acclimated to humans and may not immediately retreat.
+On rare occasion, wildlife can even be dangerous.
 Visitors can help by allowing natural processes to occur.
 Leave young wildlife alone, and do not disturb sick or injured animals.
-Report any concerns to Midpen staff.
+Report any concerns to Midpen staff by emailing info@openspace.org.

 Safety Guidelines

-- Feeding wild animals is never appropriate.
+• Feeding wild animals is never appropriate.
 Wildlife can get sick from eating human food.
-Wildlife that is fed may become dangerously familiar with humans, which can result in serious injury or death to both people and animals.
+Wildlife that is fed may become habituated to approaching humans expecting food, which can result in serious injury or death to both people and animals.

-- Keep dogs on a leash, do not allow them to chase or disturb wildlife.
+• Keep dogs on a leash, do not allow them to chase or disturb wildlife.
+A fixed leash no longer than six feet is recommended.

 Wildlife Encounters